< Home

 Looking for something else?

-The law following Bradfield-Kay v Cope [2019]
+Bradfield-Kay v Cope [2019] EWHC 3881 (QBD)

 May 25, 2020

-In Bradfield-Kay v Cope [2019] EWHC 3881 (QBD) (handed down 21 May 2020), HHJ Sephton QC made some welcome remarks on when a Defendant might be able to rely on the well-established Bolam defence.
+In Bradfield-Kay v Cope [2019] EWHC 3881 (QBD) (handed down on 21 May 2020), HHJ Sephton QC made some welcome remarks on when a Defendant might be able to rely on the well-established Bolam defence.
 That defence typically affords that provided the defendant acted in accordance with a responsible body of opinion (in this case, medical opinion), he cannot be held to have been professionally negligent.
 The defendant relied on expert testimony, which was not disputed that the manner in which the defendant surgeon had conducted the specified procedure was consistent with the practice of other surgeons performing the same operation.
 HHJ Sephton QC disagreed.

 The position laid down in Bolam v Friern Hospital Management Committee [1957] 1 W.L.R.
 583 at [587]: